rogerio-calixto/terraform-aws-ansible/README.md

 After about 10 minutes infrastructure to be created:
    - connect on the manager machine via ssh,
    - go to the projects folder typing: cd /ansible-projects
-   - set inventory file, set the client´s local ips you want to manage in "app" session
+   - set inventory file, set the client´s private ips you want to manage in "app" session

-After this just need to execute the ansible-script.sh file typing: bash ansible-script.sh
+After this just need to execute the ansible-script.sh file typing: bash ansible-script.sh Just in the first time you should type "yes" for each client instance to be configured.

 This command will install nginx and configure a simple website in the clients machine configured and you wil be able to access them through their public ips